Seiya01/ASPNET_FixedHeaderAndColumnsGridviewSamples/README.md

 .net Solusion
 --------------
-Sample code to fix whitch header or columns of System.Web.UI.WebControls.GridView.
+Sample code to fix which header or columns of System.Web.UI.WebControls.GridView.

 Three types of plugins
 -----------------------